 - Addictions (heroin, cocaine, alcoholism, or prescription pain medications)

-Functional MRI has illuminated an increase in blood flow to the area of the brain responsible for processing pain stimuli in people contending with fibromyalgia.
-Research has also revealed dysfunction in descending pain fibers in those with the disorder.
-A combination of these two defects may result in an elevated perception of pain, which amplifies pain signals going to and from the central nervous system.
+Functional MRI has illuminated an increase in blood flow to the area of the brain responsible for processing pain stimuli in people with fibromyalgia.
+Research has also revealed dysfunction in descending pain fibers.
+A combination of these two defects may result in an elevated perception of pain.
+This would amplify pain signals going to and from the central nervous system.

-Researchers have also linked genetics, or heredity, to the development of fibromyalgia.
-In studies, a positive correlation was found regarding the incidence of fibromyalgia being diagnosed in first-degree relatives of those previously diagnosed with the disorder.
+Researchers have also linked genetics, or heredity, to the development of this condition.
+In studies, more people with first-degree relatives with fibromyalgia were diagnosed themselves.

-Researchers have also found defects in the genes responsible for producing the neurotransmitters dopamine and serotonin in the central nervous system of those diagnosed with fibromyalgia.
+Researchers have also found defects in the genes responsible for producing dopamine and serotonin.
 More emerging research is needed to uncover the full influence of genetics on the development of fibromyalgia.

 Fibromyalgia SymptomsFibromyalgia is a syndrome with many symptoms.
 According to the 2010 revision of the American College of Rheumatology’s diagnostic criteria, fibromyalgia consists of chronic, widespread pain and tenderness.
 Chronic pain is defined as symptoms that present longer than 12 weeks, or three months.

-For fibromyalgia, the pain is typically on both sides of the body, below and above the waistline, and include the vertebral column.
-In addition to the symptoms above, diagnostic criteria also require:
+For fibromyalgia, pain is typically on both sides of the body, below and above the waistline, and include the vertebral column.
+In addition, diagnostic criteria also require: